Winweb Logo

 Order processing

-We have concluded a contract for data processing (DPA) for the use of the above-mentioned service.
+We have concluded a data processing agreement (DPA) for the use of the above-mentioned service.
 This is a contract required by data protection law that ensures that it processes the personal data of our website visitors only in accordance with our instructions and in compliance with the GDPR.

 Server log files